-Location: Stuart Island is 4 mi NW of San Juan Island.
-Campsite lies 1.5 mi NW from the opening of Reid Harbor.
+Location: Stuart Island is 4 miles northwest of San Juan Island.
+Campsite lies 1.5 miles northwest from the opening of Reid Harbor.
 Reid Harbor has a marsh at its head close to the campsite.

 Water: Available May 15-Sept.
 4